Skip to content

 Imagine one company with a shared monorepo:

-• the frontend team uses a chainargos/frontend-engineer agent class with Node, Playwright, design-system utilities, and UI-oriented Claude plugins
+• the frontend team uses a chainargos/frontend-engineer role with Node, Playwright, design-system utilities, and UI-oriented agent plugins

-• the backend team uses a chainargos/backend-engineer agent class with Rust or Go toolchains, database clients, and API-oriented plugins
+• the backend team uses a chainargos/backend-engineer role with Rust or Go toolchains, database clients, and API-oriented plugins

-• both teams can still point those agent classes at the same monorepo workspace when needed
+• both teams can still point those roles at the same monorepo workspace when needed

 That split keeps the visible project files and the installed toolchain independently controllable.